 For most people, their pension is key to their financial security through retirement, so deciding what to do with yours could be one of the most important financial decisions you make.

-Take the time to explore all available options, weighing the pros and cons and considering the tax implications and potential benefits in your country of residence.
+Take the time to ensure you are up-to-date on the latest pension regulations and to explore all available options.
+Weigh up all the pros and cons and consider the tax implications and potential benefits in your country of residence.

-Make sure you take regulated advice to protect your retirement benefits from pension scams and do what is right for your personal circumstances and aims.
+Make sure you take regulated professional advice to protect your retirement benefits from pension scams and do what is right for your circumstances and aims.

 Estate planning

-It is vital to review your estate planning once you move to a new country.
+It is vital to review your estate planning when living abroad.
 To offer a few examples: in Spain and France, both succession law and tax work very differently to the UK.
-Portugal’s version of inheritance tax is much more beneficial than the UK’s, but you would need to familiarise yourself with Portuguese succession law and how it will affect your family and heirs.
+Portugal’s equivalent of inheritance tax is much more beneficial than the UK’s, but you need to familiarise yourself with Portuguese succession law and how it will affect your family and heirs.
 There is no inheritance tax in Cyprus – one of the benefits of living in Cyprus.
 Again, you would need to familiarise yourself with Cyprus succession law and how it will affect your family and heirs.

 Are you aware, for example, that some countries have ‘forced heirship’ rules that could automatically pass a significant proportion of your worldwide estate to your direct family, whatever your intentions?
 You can specify in your will for the EU regulation ‘Brussels IV’ to apply relevant British law to your estate instead, but take care to understand your options and any tax implications.